Note: Please contact Sophos Professional Services if you require assistance with your specific environment.

 Putting this into place, let's replace each entry in our test:

-This code will now be placed into the Entities.xml, which we had earlier.
+This code will now be placed into the Entities.xml we had earlier.

 Quickly save this file and place it back to the original API.tar File.
 (I am using 7zip for this).

 Replace the current Entities.xml.
-You should notice, the change date should be the current time frame.
+You might notice the change date will be the current time frame.

-Back to the XG web admin.
-Now use this API.tar, which we updated and "import" this file.
+Back to the Sophos Firewall web admin.
+Now use this API.tar, which we updated, and "import" this file.

 The import can take some time, depending on the size of your API File.